icgrp/ese532_handouts/_sources/hw4/homework_submission.md

         discussed in class and in {doc}`walk_through`) and reason  about what resources it has available to be used on each cycle.
 Think about how vectorization could exploit the set of computations a NEON unit can do in parallel.
+        - You may also need to review whether the size of variables involved in the computation are optimal
         ```
     6. What speedup do you expect your application can achieve if the compiler is able to
         achieve the resource bound identified in 3e?
 (5 lines)